 [Yamagata Prefecture] Numerous Yamagata Sokushinbutsu born from the belief in reincarnation on Mt.
 Yudono

-It is believed that there were many sokushinbutsu enshrined all over Japan, but due to various factors such as unskilled preservation techniques and grave theft, their numbers have decreased dramatically.As of 2022, only 18 bodies have been confirmed.(It is thought that there are many more, including those that are known but unconfirmed.)
+It is believed that there were many sokushinbutsu enshrined all over Japan, but due to various factors such as immature preservation techniques and grave theft, the number of sokushinbutsu has decreased dramatically, and as of 2022, only 18 have been confirmed (their existence is unknown).
+It is thought that there are many more, including those that have been identified but are unconfirmed).

 What is the difference between a Sokushinbutsu and a mummy?

 Let me briefly touch on the relationship between Sokushinbutsu and mummies.
-It is understood that sokushinbutsu is someone who voluntarily creates a body that will not decay and then takes their own life, while mummies are bodies whose internal organs are removed, embalmed, and dried by someone else after death. is.
+It is understood that sokushinbutsu is a person who voluntarily creates a body that will not decay and then takes his or her own life, and a mummy is one whose internal organs are removed, embalmed, and dried by someone else after death. is.
 Mummies also exist in Japan, and the four generations of the Oshu Fujiwara clan are known to be buried in Chusonji Konjikido (Hiraizumi Town, Iwate Prefecture).

 Reference: Sokushinbutsu and Mummy Dainichibou Temple: http://www.dainichibou.or.jp/sokushinbutu/